Job Description for Biology Teachers

 Employment and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), high school teachers accounted for nearly 1 million jobs in 2012.
-High school teachers can expect slower than average job growth between 2012 and 2022, according to the BLS, with the greatest demand expected in the South and West.
-Additionally, the BLS reported that the median annual salary for high school teachers was $55,050 in 2012.
+High school teachers can expect average job growth of 8% between 2016 and 2026, according to the BLS, with the greatest demand expected in the South and West.
+Additionally, the BLS reported that the median annual salary for high school teachers was $59,170 in 2017.

 Alternate Career Options